avasalya/Lidar1D/README.md

 $ python task2.py
 ```
 ## Output
 - *Note*: Random number generator is being used to generate values for angles, distances, drone positions, therefore it will give different result on every run.
+However I have tried to keep new data based on a new room layout and new plausible flight plan based on some random number of room arrangements.
 - Below is an example from one of those runs.

 ![sweepID_10](output/outputTask2.png)